-Advisory: Completion of MATH D with grade of "C" or better
+Advisory: Completion of MATH D with grade of "C" or better Hours: 72 (54 lecture, 18 laboratory)

 Introduction to the history, technology, ethics, and design of computer games.
 A generally accessible course about the process of creating computer games from concept to implementation, including documentation, storyboards, character design, gameplay, animation and marketing.
 Students use these concepts to create a complete computer game of their own design.
 Programming experience not required.
 (CSU, UC)